Using SAML for Single Sign-on to Umbrella

 To add a new account to an organization, log into the customer dashboard, and go to Settings > Accounts.

-- If you are an admin for the Multi-Org Console: SAML is organization-specific and can't be managed globally by nature of the way it's designed.
-Unfortunately, this means it's not possible to add SAML directly to an individual org within Umbrella.
+- If you are an admin for the Multi-Org Console If you are an admin for the Multi-Org Console: SAML is organization-specific and can't be managed globally by nature of the way it's designed.
+Unfortunately, this means it's not possible to add SAML directly to the entire Multi-org Console for Umbrella.
 Instead, an account belonging to the individual org directly must be used to enable SAML.
 Once enabled, this account will also become SAML-enabled, and thus should be present on the sub-org's IdP.
 This also means that a unique account must be used per client IdP.

 To add a new account to an organization, log into the sub-organization's dashboard, and go to Settings > Accounts.